 If the prices rose during the time period, the candle is usually painted in white or green.
 In this case, the opening price at the bottom of the body and the closing price is at its top.

 If the prices fell during the time period, the candle is usually painted in black or red.
 In this case, the opening price at the top of the body and the closing price is at its bottom.

-The longer the body is, the more intense the buying/selling pressure is.
+For instance, the longer the candlestick body, the stronger the trend is.
 Short candlesticks, on the contrary, indicate little price movement and represent consolidation.

-A candlestick with a very small body (open and close are virtually equal) is called “Doji”.
+A candlestick with a very small body (open and close are virtually equal) is called “doji”.
+All in all, it’s a sign of the market uncertainty because neither bulls nor bears managed to make the price close at their territory.
 On its own doji is neutral.
-However, if doji forms after a series of bullish candles with long bodies, it signals that the buyers are becoming exhausted and weak and the price may reverse downwards.
-If doji forms after a series of bearish candles with long bodies, it means that sellers are getting tired and the prices may reverse upwards.
+However, if a doji forms after a series of bullish candles with long bodies, it signals that buyers are becoming exhausted and weak and the price may reverse down.
+If doji forms after a series of bearish candles with long bodies, it means that sellers are getting tired and the price may turn up.

 There are several types of doji.

 Long-legged doji has long upper and lower shadows that are almost equal in length and reflect a great amount of indecision in the market.
 Dragonfly Doji is a significant bullish reversal pattern that mainly occurs at the end of downtrends.
 Gravestone doji is a significant bearish reversal pattern that mainly occurs at the top of uptrends.
 Four price doji is very rare and represents complete and total uncertainty by traders concerning the market direction.